Simple Guide to Using Arthas

 catPrint file content

-grepSearch for matching results
+grepSearch for results matching criteria

 pwdReturn current working directory

-clsClear current screen
+clsClear the current screen

 sessionView current session information

-resetReset class enhancement state
+resetReset class enhancement status

-versionOutput current Arthas version
+versionOutput current Arthas version number

-quitExit current client
+quitExit the current client

-shutdownShutdown Arthas server
+shutdownClose the Arthas server

 CommandDescription

-dashboardDisplay current system real-time data panel
+dashboardDisplay real-time system data dashboard

 threadView JVM thread stack information